 Of course, we cannot exclude that the above findings are due to misspecification or alternative explanations.
-Hence, this subsection is devoted to exploring four plausible alternative explanations for the key result that the estimated returns to education are significantly and substantially higher for entrepreneurs than for employees.
-Where appropriate, we checked the validity of a possible alternative explanation by running additional analyses based on the fixed effects specifications - i.e., specifications (4) and (5) in Table 3.24
+Hence, we explore four plausible alternative explanations for the key result that the estimated returns to education are significantly and substantially higher for entrepreneurs than for employees.
+Where appropriate, we checked the validity of a possible alternative explanation by running additional analyses based on the FE specifications - i.e., specifications (4) and (5) in Table 3 (results available upon request).